Lucy Career

 lloydowens

-PRODUCT & GRAPHIC DESIGNER
+SENIOR PRODUCT DESIGNER

 Hey!
 I’m lloydowens, with over two decades of experience in graphic design, I've evolved my creative practice to focus on product design, where I bring a deep understanding of visual storytelling and brand identity to user-centered solutions